Gadz00ks77/nestshredder/readme.md

 - ...And you'll get a bunch of Parquet in the output path!
 - Names the parquet files based on the path of the nested data
 - Adds some id columns for relational integrity from source objects
+- Shred functions accept a batch identifier for output metadata.

 ## Doesn't Feature(s)

 - If you shred the same JSON object twice that has a nested array of objects I don't guarantee the order for each shred-time (but the ids will be valid for the run).
 Get yourself a key on that object! :)
-- No CSV at the moment.
+- No (output to) CSV or JSON at the moment.
 Simple add, will do later.
 - No compression on the output Parquet as standard.
 Will add later.
-- Support for other Parquet reader libraries.
+- Support for other Parquet libraries.
 May be later.
-- Something to identify what "batch" this was when you called the shredder and adds that to the data.
-Will add later.
+- Support for file object in buffer inputs, rather than folder file paths.
+Useful - will add soon.
 - Represent the full path in the parquet output to account for people naming child objects the same thing repeatedly.
 Will add later and burst into tears.
 Model your data properly.

 ## Tech